 “I was no longer able to continue, I was sleeping in my classes because of my medication,” he says.

-Thanks to his insurance company, Robert was able to benefit from the services of an occupational therapist.
+Thanks to his insurance company, Richard was able to benefit from the services of an occupational therapist.
 She asked him if he would like to go back and sit in a truck.

 “Not driving, just sitting down.
 She then asked me if I would be able to return to driving a truck, but locally.”